xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ### Does XMTP support group chat?

-Yes.
-XMTP V3 supports group chat in React Native, Android, iOS, and Node.js SDKs.
+XMTP supports group chat in React Native, Android, iOS, and Node.js SDKs.

 :::info[For more info]
 See [Build group chat with MLS and XMTP](/groups/build-group-chat)
 :::

+To learn more about when group chat will be available for the web, see the XMTP Developer Community Call about [wen group chat web](https://www.youtube.com/watch?v=qnCeXsqqKcY).

 ## Network